elitonnmelo/TPSE/TPSE-II/lab/kernel-linux/linux/Documentation/networking/bonding.rst

 gives some assurance that traffic is actually flowing to and from one or more peers on the local network.

+The ARP monitor relies on the device driver itself to verify that traffic is flowing.
+In particular, the driver must keep up to date the last receive time, dev->last_rx.
+Drivers that use NETIF_F_LLTX flag must also update netdev_queue->trans_start.
+If they do not, then the ARP monitor will immediately fail any slaves using that driver, and those slaves will stay down.
+If networking monitoring (tcpdump, etc) shows the ARP requests and replies on the network, then it may be that your device driver is not updating last_rx and trans_start.

 7.2 Configuring Multiple ARP Targets
 ------------------------------------